-Serena Williams' Comments About Balancing Motherhood & Tennis Are So Relatable For Working Moms Everywhere
+Serena Williams' Comments About Balancing Motherhood & Work Are Super Relatable For Moms

 Between being an all-star athlete to becoming a mother and wife, from the outside looking in — mainly from her adorable Instagram posts dedicated to her family — Serena Willams seems to have it all together.
 In her recent Time Magazine interview, which will officially hit stands Aug.
 27, the star talks about her rigorous training schedule and the pressures that come with being "the greatest."
 Most of all, Serena Williams' comments about balancing motherhood and tennis will totally be the thing to ring true to a lot of working moms out there.